 For an infant, their parents are their two main attachment figures.
 They trust their parents to provide them not only with basic love and care, but also with structure, security, and guidance.
 It’s always important for parents to function as a team for their children, as this shows strength that gives them confidence and peace of mind.

-So, when parents start an argument in front of their children, they suffer, especially when the respect, assertiveness, and affection that should always dominate interactions don’t appear, despite disagreement.
+So, when parents argue in front of their children, the children suffer.
+Especially when the respect that should always dominate interactions (even disagreements) is absent.
 Seeing the two most important people in their world angry with each other, shouting or being disrespectful, truly affects them.

 Here are some of the ways that seeing parents argue can affect children: